monyhar/monyhar/monyhar/docs/ios/infra.md

 #### Pollers

-[chromium.mac] uses a `GitilesPoller` which polls the Chromium repository for new commits using the [gitiles] interface.
+[monyhar.mac] uses a `GitilesPoller` which polls the Chromium repository for new commits using the [gitiles] interface.
 When a new commit is detected, the bots are triggered.